census-instrumentation/opencensus-website/content/guides/exporters/supported-exporters/Go/Honeycomb.md

 ## Viewing your traces

-Please visit [honeycomb.io](https://ui.honeycomb.io/) to view your traces
+Please visit [the Honeycomb UI](https://ui.honeycomb.io/) to view your traces.

+Learn more about exploring your trace data [here](https://docs.honeycomb.io/working-with-data/tracing/explore-trace-data/), or play around with some of our data [here](play.honeycomb.io/tracing).

 ## Project link

-You can find out more about the Honeycomb at [https://www.honeycomb.io/](https://www.honeycomb.io/)
+You can find out more about Honeycomb at [https://www.honeycomb.io/](https://www.honeycomb.io/)